 If I can also impress upon you: there is no one doorway into this being’s expansive avatar.
 If you want to start in a middle, here is his response to journeying through href.cool.

 h0p3 calls his work public self-modeling.
 In 2019, this is a growing subculture—see also: Sphygmus, chameleon, Jack Baty, Phil N, casual bedlam (Catherine), Joe Jenett, Frank Mcpherson and Josh Sullivan.

 The personal website of Gwern Branwen.
 A rare flavor of hypertext, riffing on Wikipedia, but exuding the same feeling I get when I’m reading Jonathan Strange & Mr. Norrell or the works of Flann O’Brien with its novel use of footnotes and annotations.

 David Chapman (who also brought us Buddhism for Vampires)—to simply call Meaningness a ‘book’ or a ‘metablog’ or a Buddhist resource is to discount that this is a formidable work that seems to both tackle the question “What is life?” and to catalog its author’s every thought.
 It also sets a precedent for drafting in public that I’ve begun to see on the other links in Web/Wiki.

 This site goes real deep—you have no idea.
-But you might get an idea if you survey the bookmarks page (which is an impressive collection—feels similar to href.cool) or the @1000wordvomits page (dump of interesting, meandering essays) or his master list of his own Twitter threads, which is just much better than it sounds.
+But you might get an idea if you survey the bookmarks page (which is an impressive collection—feels similar to href.cool) or the @1000wordvomits page (dump of interesting, meandering essays).
 Generous work.

 Venkatesh Rao and friends write long articles, some of which form ‘blogchains’—a continuous riff on a subject.
 (Via Nadia E..)